Discrete SIR model on a homogeneous tree and its continuous limit: The discrete SIR model

 where the function $s_{t}$ satisfies the integral equation

 where functions $\varphi$ and $f$ are defined in~\eqref{phi-ran-f} and $\varphi'$ is the derivative of $\varphi$. \end{theorem}

 \begin{proof}[Proof of Theorem \ref{T1}]

-Consider a susceptible vertex $x\in\Tau$ and define the probability
+Consider a {\it susceptible} vertex $x\in\Tau$ and define the probability

 which does not depend on a neighbor due to homogeneity of both the tree and the initial condition.
-Recall that infectious neighbors infect the vertex $x$ independently of each other, and also independently on self-infection.
+Recall that infectious neighbors infect the vertex $x$ independently of each other, and there is an independent chance of self-infection.
 Therefore, we have that